The Ultimate Guide To Healing With Reiki Symbols

 Guides are available to show how each and every stroke should be precisely made.

 If this suits you and you are happy to do so, then, by all means, learn them by heart.
+What matters most when using symbols is your intention.

 When groups of practitioners compare notes on a particular Reiki Master, they often discover that they were taught different ways of drawing the symbols anyway.